UNCOVER: A NIRSpec Identification of a Broad Line AGN at z = 8.50: Data Analysis

 \subsection{Template Fitting}

 While it is likely that the contribution from the host galaxy to the total flux is small, as indicated by the mostly point-source like morphology of the source, obtaining an upper limit on the $M_*$ can still yield some crucial clues regarding the nature of our source.
 We follow the joint template fitting procedure described in \citet{labbe23}, fixing the redshift at $z_{\rm zspec}=8.502$.
-Briefly, the \citeauthor{labbe23} method employs a custom fitting procedure which combines dust-obscured delayed-tau stellar population models from \textsc{FSPS} \citep{conroy09} with empirical AGN models based on composite optical/near-infrared spectra of SDSS quasars \citep{vandenberk01,glikman06}.
+Briefly, the \citeauthor{labbe23} method employs a custom fitting procedure which combines dust-obscured stellar population models from \textsc{FSPS} \citep{conroy09} with empirical AGN models based on composite optical/near-infrared spectra of SDSS quasars \citep{vandenberk01,glikman06}.
+To fit the stellar population we utilize three independent FSPS models: a dust-free and dust obscured star forming components together with an old quiescent component.
+A constant SFH is assumed for the star forming components, while the quiescent part uses an exponentially declining SFH with $\tau=1$ Myr.
 These templates are reddened by $A_{\rm V}=0-5$ using a \citet{calzetti01} attenuation law and $R_V=3.1$.
 The attenuated AGN light is re-emitted in the mid-to-far infrared and modeled with the \textsc{CLUMPY} torus models \citep{nenkova08a,nenkova08b} as included with \textsc{FSPS}.
 The far-infrared dust emission associated with dust-obscured star formation is based in a set of \citet{draine07} templates employed within \textsc{FSPS}.
 NIRSpec observations are simulated using the published line spread function, increased by a factor 1.4 to account for a fact that this is a point source.
 For a full description of the fitting procedure, assumptions and potential caveats please refer to Appendix A in \citet{labbe23}.

-With these models we fit the NIRCam spectroscopy, all available NIRCam broad and medium band photometry, plus the point source flux from ALMA Band 6 at 1.2 mm (\citealt{fujimoto23}, Fujimoto et al., in prep.) extracted using the NIRCam location as a prior.
+With these models we fit the NIRCam spectroscopy, all available NIRCam broad and medium band photometry, plus the point source flux from ALMA Band 6 at 1.2 mm \citep{fujimoto23,fujimoto23_alma_uncover} extracted using the NIRCam location as a prior.
 No flux is detected in ALMA to $(<70$ $\mu$Jy, $2\sigma)$, which strongly limits the contribution of massive star formation \citep[see][]{labbe13}.

 Three types of model fits are performed: AGN-only, AGN+stars, stars-only.
 The AGN-only model fits a separate unreddened blue and reddened AGN template.
 Two templates are needed because of the remarkable dichotomy that the SEDs of typical ``litte red dots'' display, where the SED at $1-2$ $\mu$m (1000 - 1000 \AA\, rest) is blue ($f_\lambda\propto\lambda^{-2}$) while the SED at $3-5$ $\mu$m (3100 - 5200 \AA\, rest) is red ($f_\lambda\propto\lambda^{0-2}$).